-- Set redirection through domain control panel (at registrar level)
+- Set redirection through the domain control panel (at registrar level)

 - Set redirection in Windows Server